2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 conductive materials like metal.
 EMF Solutions suggests that this secondary phenomenon—not

-Device Chip and Harmonizer are not designed to block EMFs but instead aim to restore
+the EMFs themselves—triggers ((CALCIUM CHANNEL)) (changes), leading to abnormal calcium signaling.
+The Device Chip and Harmonizer are not designed to block EMFs but instead aim to restore quantum coherence through natural materials that stabilize subatomic organization.

 The XL Home Harmonizer Box was selected for its capacity to address both local and ambient